johnnysako/planner/README.md

 ```
 The results will be stored in a pdf file named financial_analysis.pdf

 It is possible to see expanded details of the failed trials.
 This significantly adds to the time to run the program as pyplot does not appear to be terribly fast.
-In `plot_monte_carlos.py` uncomment the following:
+In `plot_monte_carlos.py` change the following to `True` as appropriate:
 ```
-    # _plot_failed_plans(failed_plans, pdf)
+include_failed_plans = False
+include_tables = False
 ```